 St. Kolli Church by Jorgji Sidheri

 Boboshtica is an important tourist attraction in Korca region.
-It is known for the rich flora and fauna, excellent climate, clear water and centennial trees.
+It is known for the rich flora and fauna, excellent climate, clear water, and centennial trees.
 The terrain is apt for numerous activities such as skiing, hiking, mountain biking, climbing, and paragliding.

 Boboshtica also offers opportunities for cultural and historic tourism.
-The small houses have distinct architectural style, while the old bridges, churches, and water springs are must-visit destinations.
+The small houses have a distinct architectural style, while the old bridges, churches, and water springs are must-visit destinations.

 Boboshtica has two important elements that make it different from the other villages of the region.
 The language that older people speak and the centennial mulberry trees.
-There are many houses in the village where women continue to make carpets and kilims in handlooms like they did for centuries.
+There are many houses in the village where women continue to make carpets and kilims in handlooms as they did for centuries.